flipboxstudio/f-cap/README.md

 > **NOTE** The server using cache to validate user input based on their captcha.
 The default captcha TTL is **90 seconds**.
 So if after 90 seconds user doesn't validate their input, the response may return an error response.
+When this happens server will return [426 status code](https://httpstatuses.com/426).